Logiqx/gpx-ideas/docs/extensions/gpx_imu/notes.md

 TODO - might add heave, surge, sway?

-Separate accuracy estimates are an old idea:
+Separate accuracy estimates have been superseded by the "acc" attribute.

 | Name     | Values   | Description                                                  |
 | -------- | -------- | ------------------------------------------------------------ |